FieryRaccoon23/ComputationalGeometry/README.md

 2) Run ./make.sh to build
 3) Run the application in build folder by running ./build/app
 4) Cleanup build folder using the command ./clean_build.sh

+## License

+This project is licensed under the CC BY-NC-ND 4.0 License.
+You may not use it for commercial purposes or create derivative works.
+See the [LICENSE](./LICENSE) file for more details.